dmjio/miso/README.md

 $ cabal update && cabal build --allow-newer
 ```

 ## Architecture

 For constructing client and server applications, we recommend using one `cabal` file with two executable sections, where the `buildable` attribute set is contingent on the compiler.
 An example of this layout is [here](https://github.com/dmjio/miso/blob/master/haskell-miso.org/haskell-miso.cabal#L24-L32).

-For more information on how to use `nix` with a `client`/`server` setup, see the [nix scripts](https://github.com/dmjio/miso/blob/master/haskell-miso.org/default.nix) for [https://haskell-miso.org](https://haskell-miso.org).
+> [!TIP] For more information on how to use `nix` with a `client`/`server` setup, see the [nix scripts](https://github.com/dmjio/miso/blob/master/haskell-miso.org/default.nix) for [https://haskell-miso.org](https://haskell-miso.org).

 ## Internals